rodekruis/data-service-catalogue/docs/registration/registration-automatic-import-kobo.md

 !!! warning "Blank page"
     In case the page is fully blank and do not show the registration column, there may be a technical issue with the link connecting with your KOBO form.
-    Please contact your dedicated Account Manager or our <a href="mailto:support@121.global">support team</a> to help fixing the issue.
+    Please contact your dedicated Account Manager or our [support team](mailto:support@121.global) to help fixing the issue.